erikw425/NFL_Predictive_Rushing_Models/README.md

 <LI>GameWeather Examples: "N/A Indoor, N/A (Indoors), Controlled Climate, Indoors"
 </UL>

 These issues are particularly problematic in GameWeather, WindDirection, WindSpeed, StadiumType, Turf, and PlayerCollegeName.
-They are less problematic, but still present in Position, Stadium, and Location.
-After preliminary regression analysis mapping features (GameWeather, etc.), it was determined that high cardinality features have negliglbe impact.
+They are less problematic, but still present in Position, Stadium, TeamAbbreviations, etc. After preliminary regression analysis mapping features (GameWeather, etc.), I determined that high cardinality features have negliglbe impact.
 Based on time and code constraints I decided to fix features that seem to have only a few issues (ex: TeamAbbr: BLT, BAL) and drop features that have high cardinality (ex: GameWeather: N/A Indoor, N/A (Indoors), etc).

 # Data Visualizations